JHNUL/TiraLabra2023/README.md

 Tested on the following operating systems: Debian 12, Windows 10 (using Git Bash)

-Run the following commands in the project root to start the application:
+Run the following commands in the repository root to start the application:
 ```sh
 # Unzip training data (must run before starting the application)
 ./scripts/prepare_data.sh